-Woman sentenced in 2013 death of her 5-year-old daughter
+Woman sentenced in 2013 death of her 15-month-old daughter

 INDIANAPOLIS, Ind.– An Indianapolis woman received her sentence Wednesday in the 2013 death of her infant daughter.